5 Ways to Beat Wedding Stress

 Working to create unity of the mind and body, yoga improves energy through practiced, proper breathing and movements.
 Breathing mixed with yoga poses can help direct more oxygen to the body's vital organs, relieving tension, sharpening concentration, and decreasing stress.

-Grab a beginner's yoga DVD, sign up for a class, or just incorporate a few beginner's moves into your daily routine.
+Quick Fix: Stream a beginner practice online, sign up for a class, or just incorporate a few beginner's moves into your daily routine.

 The right foods can aid in lowering stress.
 Recommended stress-busting foods include whole grains and any red, green, or orange vegetables.
 Keep the jitters away by limiting coffee and other caffeinated beverages.
 Stay away from fried foods too.